Maria Johansdotter: Trial

 Maria Johansdotter was put on trial at Svartö in 1705.
 The vicar of Åkers socken, Johan Acrelius, testified that she had often been dressed as a man during her employment at Tuna manor.
 Johansdotter stated that it was more common on Åland for women to perform male tasks.
 She said she often performed both male and female tasks when she grew up and liked the male better, and that when she took a male name, she had decided to love only beautiful girls in the future.
 Maria Johansdotter represents a unique case among the women put on trial for having posed as men, as she freely stated that she was guilty of all charges without any display of remorse or fear for the court.
 She admitted that she had love affairs with her own gender, but stated that she had only danced and kissed the women for fun and that she had not harmed them, that is to say impregnated them.
 Maria Johansdotter was sentenced by Svea Hovrätt in 1706 to eight days prison on water and bread and Uppenbar kyrkoplikt for having dressed in male attire.

-To pose as the opposite sex was a serious crime who could at the time result in a death sentence in accordance to the law inspired by the Bible.
-Several cases are known in Sweden, and it was a known phenomenon in the public conscience.
+In early-modern Sweden, cases of women disguising themselves as men were documented and occasionally prosecuted with a death punishments imposed on the convicted in accordance to the religious code of 1655.
 Normally it was about women serving as soldiers, but Maria Johansdotter was not unique for having posed as a man to gain access to civilian professions.
 In Säby in 1571, a shoe maker apprentice was discovered to be a pregnant woman, and Karin Johansdotter from Kangasala in Finland served as a male servant in 1723-1726 because the salary was better for a man.
 The usher Petter Cederlöf, was discovered to be a female after his death in 1780, then engaged to a woman, and Gustafva Juliana Cederström (1746-1801) became widely known for having performed several different male professions reserved for men by posing as a man.